Ashish-Patnaik/CompressQuick/README.md

 ## 🛡️ License

-This project does not have a license.
-All rights are reserved by the author.
+This project has an Apache License.

 ## 👨‍💻 Author